jeihanraihan/Django-blog/README.md

 3. Runserver with `py manage.py runserver`
 4. Register first if you want to explore the blog, and finish

+# Note
+1. If you found any error, please send me a messages or if you have a solution just send a PR
+2. Don't change the number of paginators in class `PostListView` as high as possible. oddly enough it makes the web stop immediately

 # Contribute
 Want to collaborate?
 That's cool! you can send pull request to me :)